Burnside problem for measure preserving groups of toral homeomorphisms and for 2-groups of toral homeomorphisms: Preliminaries.

 Let $ f: \TT^2 \rightarrow \TT^2$ be a homeomorphism and let $F: \RR^2 \rightarrow \RR^2$ be a lift of $f$.
 We can associate to $F$ a linear map $A_F $ defined by:

-This map $A_F$ does not depend neither on the integers $m$ and $n$ nor on the lift $F$ of $f$.
+This map $A_F$ {depends} neither on the integers $m$ and $n$ nor on the lift $F$ of $f$.
 In fact, $A_F$ is the morphism induced by $f$ on the first homology group of $\TT ^2$.
-So we will denote $A_f$ for $A_F$.
+So we will denote $A_f$ for $A_F$. {The following properties can easily be checked.}